scipp/scipp/doc/design.md

 A dimension is identified by a tag.
 This is simply an `enum class Dim`.
-*Note:
-In the prototype this is currently named `enum class Dimension`, but we suggest renaming this to `enum class Dim` for brevity.
-Despite the abbreviation this should be clear and may actually improve code readability since it is more concise when used frequently?*

 An incomplete list of dimension tags:
 - `Dim::X`, `Dim::Y`, `Dim::Z`.